cardoso-dev/zip-code-api/README.md

 $ docker-compose up
 ```

 This will download the followign docker images: php and mongo, and using the Dockerfile and DockerfileDB will build the base images for the project and start the containers for the first time.
-Also this will create and seed the database using ths json file genearted in the previous step.
+Also this will create and seed the database using the json file genearted in the previous step.

 - Once the containers are created and running, we can simply stop and start them (there is not need to rebuild unless the base images have new changes)